jeremyoduber/EZM-Reader/README.md

 ## Usage Instructions

 - Copy the PNG files from your Electric Zine Maker save folder into the 'pages' folder with their original filenames.
 - If you're not using the default EZM template, change the TEMPLATE constant in ezmreader.js.
-Available templates:

-        1. 8 page folded zine or 8 page z-fold
-        2. 18 page square accordion zine
-        3. 16 page mini-booklet
-        4. 16 page micro-mini
+As of release all EZM templates are available but Fancy templates are not yet fancy.
 - To change the background color, modify the hex value in the BGCOLOR constant in ezmreader.js.
 - Turn pages with arrow keys or A&D, or click/tap on page edges.